Hair Loss In Men | Hair Loss In Women | Hair Loss Causes | Hair Loss Treatments

 Many years later when I was in medical practice and I began taking the medication Finasteride.
 For a while I suffered some of the negative side effects, quit the meds and ultimately benefited from having a nice hair transplant.
 It was at this moment that I really began to take hair loss seriously and made a career choice by focusing on hair loss and hair restoration.

 Dr John E Frank, MD is the Alopecia and Hair Follicle Surgeon and Assistant Clinical Professor of Otolaryngology at Columbia College of Physicians and Surgeons.
 He is also remembered as the former Tight End from 1984-1989 with the San Francisco Forty Niners.
-He lives and works in New York City and Southern California and also has expanded his practice to include Central Ohio.
+He lives and works in New York City and also has expanded his practice to include Central Ohio.

 Patterned Hair Loss or Androgenic Alopecia